mwiesenberger/simplesimdb/README.md

 git clone https://github.com/mwiesenberger/simplesimdb
 cd path/to/simplesimdb
-pip install -e . # editable installation of the module pytest . # run the unittests
+pip install -e . # editable installation of the module
+# ... if asked, cancel all password prompts ...
+pytest . # run the unittests
 ```